Lory J. Dance

 Comedy & Racism

-Over the last two years, I have been working with students (undergraduates, graduates, and one high school student) on Indigenous resistance and Standing Rock, religious minorities in Lincoln from the Middle East, the IRB challenges encountered by researchers who work with vulnerable groups, newspaper misrepresentations of so-called “ghetto” students in Sweden and the U.S., mini-pilot research on comedy and racism, and elite school officials’ blind spots regarding educational inequality.
+Over the last few years, I have been working with students (undergraduates, graduates, and one high school student) on Indigenous resistance and Standing Rock, religious minorities in Lincoln from the Middle East, the IRB challenges encountered by researchers who work with vulnerable groups, newspaper misrepresentations of so-called “ghetto” students in Sweden and the U.S., mini-pilot research on comedy and racism, and elite school officials’ blind spots regarding educational inequality.
 I am currently seeking undergraduate students to continue my mini-pilot research on comedy and racism.
 If I receive funding from the Spencer Foundation, I will be seeking graduate students to assist with a 3-campus pilot project on comedy and racism.

 “Black Lives Matter!: Dreaming for America to Practice What Jefferson Preached,” Racism Review, an Academic Blog by Professors Joe R. Feagin and Jessie Daniels, February 15, 2017.
 (L.J.
 Dance).